-Slightly crispy on the outside with a semi-sweet creamy inside, it’s no wonder pastel de nata is Lisbon’s favorite pastry, and Pastéis de Belém is the only café that has ever sold (and still sells) the original recipe.
+Slightly crispy on the outside with a semi-sweet creamy inside, it’s no wonder pastéis de nata are Lisbon’s favorite pastries.
+Although cafés across the city boast their natas as the best, a truly unique experience will be found at Pastéis de Belém.
+What makes theirs so different?
+This lovely shop sells the original recipe, a secret that has only been shared with a very small, close-knit group of people.
 Located next door to the Jerónimos Monastery where the first tarts were baked, the combination café-bakery-shop is undoubtedly the most famous in Lisbon, as indicated by the long lines trailing out its door regardless of the season or day of the week.
 We interviewed the café’s manager, Miguel Clarinha, for an exclusive inside scoop.

-One of the mysteries surrounding the famous Pastéis de Belém tarts concerns the age of the secret recipe; developed by monks who lived in the Jerónimos Monastery centuries ago, it may be 200 or more years old.
-One thing, however, is certain—the recipe is one of Lisbon’s best-kept secrets and other cafés can still only dream about recreating the sweet classic.
+One of the mysteries surrounding the famous Pastéis de Belém tarts concerns the age of the recipe; developed by monks who lived in the Jerónimos Monastery centuries ago, it may be 200 or more years old.
+One thing, however, is certain—the recipe is one of Lisbon’s best-kept secrets and despite other cafés coming rather close, they can still only dream about recreating the original sweet classic.
+There are many variations of pastéis de nata but only one Pastéis de Belém.

 Where did your secret recipe originate from and how old is it?